Pachyphytum oviferum f. variegata

 Moonstones, Sugaralmond Plant

 Pachyphytum oviferum f. variegata is a lovely succulent up to 4 inches (10 cm) tall and up to 12 inches (30 cm) wide.
-The leaves are rounded, pale blue-green to bluish-purple with cream to yellow variegation and arranged in a rosette at the stems tips.
+The leaves are rounded, pale blue-green to bluish-purple with cream to yellow variegation and arranged in a rosette at the tips of the stems.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).